-In 2014, we recorded fuel hedge losses of \$30 million compared to \$10 million in fuel hedge losses in 2013.
-Fuel derivatives not qualifying as cash flow hedges in 2014 resulted in a gain of \$2 million compared to losses of less than \$1 million in 2013 which were recorded in interest income and other.
-Accounting ineffectiveness on fuel derivatives classified as cash flow hedges resulted in losses of less than \$1 million in both 2014 and 2013 and were recorded in interest income and other.
+In 2015, we recorded fuel hedge losses of \$126 million compared to \$30 million in fuel hedge losses in 2014 which was recorded in Aircraft fuel and related taxes.
+Fuel derivatives not qualifying as cash flow hedges resulted in a gain of \$2 million in 2014 which were recorded in Interest income and other.
+Accounting ineffectiveness on fuel derivatives classified as cash flow hedges resulted in losses of less than \$1 million in both 2015 and 2014 and were recorded in Interest income and other.
+We are unable to predict what the amount of ineffectiveness will be related to these instruments, or the potential loss of hedge accounting which is determined on a derivative-by-derivative basis, due to the volatility in the forward markets for these commodities.